samuelpowell/Spinnaker.jl/README.md

 ## Overview

-The Spinnaker.jl provides a complete wrapper of the Spinnaker SDK C API.
+This package provides a complete wrapper of the Spinnaker SDK C API.
 All functions and enumerations prefixed by `spin` are exported from the package and can be called according to the API documentation.
 See `examples/wrapper/` for examples.